Codemeacoffee/phone-catalog/README.md

 2 - Using a browser, navigate to the project's public directory (usually https://localhost/phonecatalog/public)

+*** How to test the app ***

+1 - After compleating the steps provided in the "How to run the app" section, open a CMD.

+2 - Using the CMD, navigate to the folder that contains the project.

+3 - Execute the following command "php artisan test"

+4 - The tests should run and all of them should pass

 *** Design and Architectural decisions ***

 1 - I decided to use Laravel as a backend framework and VUE as a frontend framework because they work well together and they have an easy integration thanks to VITE.